 TCS Traction Control System

-The ABS, ESC, and TCS systems share the same wheel speed sensors.
-The TCS program requires two additional solenoids to isolate the brake circuits to the drive wheels from the non-drive wheels during wheelspin.
-An electric pump and accumulator are used to apply the brake on the wheel that lost its traction.
-If a tire breaks loose and loses traction, the pressurized fluid is used to apply the brakes on the spinning wheel.
+The TCS program requires additional solenoids in the modulator to isolate the brake circuits to the drive wheels.
+Hydraulic pressure from an electric pump and accumulator applies the brake on the wheel that lost its traction.
+If a tire breaks loose and loses traction, the pressurized fluid quickly pulses the brakes on the spinning wheel.
 This process happens before the driver realizes the wheel is about to slip.

 TCS Indicator Light